Velocidex/velociraptor-docs/content/docs/clients/monitoring/_index.md

 ## Installing client event queries.

 To edit the client monitoring table you must first have a client selected.
-Then from the sidebar choose **Client Events** and the click the "Update client monitoring table" button.
+Then from the sidebar choose **Client Events** and then click the "Update client monitoring table" button.

 ![Update client monitoring table](updating_client_events.svg)